huongntt309/TNMT_NLP_API_service/README.md

 # TNMT API Service

 ## Overview
-The TNMT API Service is designed to provide various functionalities for classifying and summarizing news articles.
+The TNMT API Service is designed to provide various functionalities for classifying and summarizing Natural Resources and Environment news articles.
 It offers endpoints for classifying articles, summarizing content, and combining both classification and summarization.

 ## Installation and Usage
 To use the TNMT API Service, you have two options: